blueimp/wdio/README.md

-Docker setup for [WebdriverIO](https://webdriver.io/) with automatic screenshots, image diffing and screen recording support for containerized versions of Chrome and Firefox, Mobile Safari, Mobile Chrome and Mobile Firefox via [Appium](https://appium.io/), Safari on MacOS as well as Edge and Internet Explorer on Windows 10.
+Docker setup for [WebdriverIO](https://webdriver.io/) with automatic screenshots, image diffing and screen recording support for containerized versions of Chrome and Firefox on Linux, mobile versions of Chrome and Firefox on Android as well as Safari on iOS, Safari on MacOS and Edge as well as Internet Explorer on Windows 10.

 ## Contents